Low-Cost Veggie Gardening Tips – Ways To Save Money In The Home Garden

 While continually improving growing conditions in the garden is a good thing, do you really need to BUY something for it?

-Or can you save some money by finding things to fill those needs?
+Or can you save money by repurposing things to fill those needs?

 Protecting Tender Seedlings From The Wind

-To protect tender seedlings I pulled small twigs and pushed the stem into the ground around each of my young seedlings.
+To protect tender seedlings I push the stems of small twigs into the ground around each of my young seedlings.

 Twigs to prop tender seedlings.
 Keep the cost of vegetable gardening low by thinking outside the box.
 Come see the various items we use to fill needs in the garden. #TexasHomesteader

-When the south wind blows, the twig will keep the wind from bending the stem of the seedling.
-So far it’s worked great.
+When the south wind blows, the twigs will keep the wind from bending the stem of the seedling.
+It works great.
 And it’s FREE.

 Free Mulch For The Garden